Canberra Tennis International

-The Canberra Tennis International is a tournament for professional male and female tennis players played on outdoor hardcourts.
+The Workday Canberra International (formerly P2 Advisory and Apis Canberra International) is a tournament for professional male and female tennis players played on outdoor hardcourts.
 The event is classified as an ATP Challenger Tour 125 and a WTA 125.
 The tournament has been staged in Canberra, Australia, since 2015.

 In 2023, the women's edition was held as a $60,000 ITF Women's Circuit tournament.
 Prior to that, the women's edition was held as a $25,000 ITF tournament.

 For the historical winners of this event see the ACT Open played at the Canberra Tennis Center from 1929 to 2006.